-Introduction Regular attendance of students in all classes is essential to the orderly presentation of instructional material.
+Introduction Regular attendance of students in all classes (both in person and virtual) is essential to the orderly presentation of instructional material.
 Regular attendance has been proven to be a key factor in the attainment of a good education.
 Active participation in class is an integral part of the student's total education.
 Whenever a student is absent from class, he/she has missed the interaction with teachers and other students which is so valuable to an education.
 This interaction can never be fully regained.

 Attendance in school is the responsibility of the student and his/her parents.
 It is the responsibility of the school to insure the regular attendance of students in accordance with the Michigan Compulsory Attendance law.
-Perfect class attendance should be the desired goal of students and their parents.
 Presence in the classroom aids students by instilling concepts of self-discipline necessary to meet their responsibilities in life.
 The staff at Fraser High School believes that if parents encourage their children in this regard and support our efforts to insure regular attendance, students will be able to meet this goal.